ucopacme/migration/sprint8_seed_opsmond_servers.rst

-Preparing Opsmon DEV environment for migration
+Preparing Opsmon DEV environment for Migration
 ==============================================

 The process of migrating the VMware virtual machines from SDSC to LDC@AWS will use the service called SMS (Server Migration Service)